What Is It?

 A type of pneumonia called aspiration pneumonia develops when chemical irritants and bacteria from the mouth or stomach are inhaled into the lungs.
 It is more common in people who have had strokes and have difficulty controlling their swallowing reflexes or people who are unconscious as a result of alcohol or other drug overdose.

 Most types of pneumonia cause fever, cough with sputum (coughed-up mucus), shortness of breath and fatigue.
 In older patients, fatigue or confusion can be the only or most noticeable symptom.
-In atypical and viral pneumonia, a dry cough without sputum is more common.
+In viral pneumonia, a dry cough without sputum is more common.

 Your doctor first will ask about your symptoms.
 During the physical exam, your doctor will check to see if you are breathing rapidly.
 He or she also will look for confusion and a purplish hue in your lips, fingernails or hands because these symptoms can indicate that you have low levels of oxygen in your blood.
 Using a stethoscope, a health care professional can listen through your back for abnormal sounds from the lungs.
 The diagnosis of pneumonia most often is confirmed by a chest X-ray.